 The most common mouse you’ll find is not the Field mouse (Apodemus sylvaticus) but the House mouse (Mus musculus).

 Yes, mice behave as a group and spread to areas where there is less competition for space and food.
 So where you see one mouse, there are likely to be many more nearby.
 Furthermore, if you live in a tower block or apartment building and see mice, they must be coming from down below.
-It’s a good idea to alert your neighbours below you.
+It’s a good idea to alert the block management company and your neighbours below.

 House mice are omnivorous and only need to forage 3g of food per day to survive, which is easy to do.
 They particularly like grains and seeds, so the bait we place down must compete with the other food sources available.
 At Inoculand Pest Control, we have found that the most successful bait is canary seed and peanut butter.